Sparkleleuk/Sustainability_Matters/_posts/2018-02-14-shooting-corruption.markdown

 #### Our take

 The decline in gun sales (we think this is temporary though) does not, ironically, signal reduced threat from gun-related crime.
 Instead, it signals that guns are here to stay and that gun ownership, whether responsible or irresponsible, is alive and well.
 And mass shootings continue to be a staple of American life.
-This is truly one of the great ironies of the American dream.
+This is truly one of the great ironies in America today.

 * * *
 <br />